Submit a Session Proposal

 - Name(s) and Address(es) of Confirmed Instructor(s): Email and phone numbers should be included, as well.
 A contact person should be identified if there are multiple instructors.

-- Abstract: Provide an abstract not to exceed 300 words.
-A brief course outline could be included if the submitter thinks it will be helpful in evaluating the proposal.
-The number of words in the outline is not counted for the word limit.
+- Abstract: Provide an abstract and a brief course outline could be included if the submitter feels it would be helpful in evaluating the proposal.

 The selection process is competitive, as the venue can accommodate fewer than half the number of submissions we expect to receive.
-A workshop steering committee sub-team may pre-approve a small number of courses based on the degree of current importance of its topic, its relevance to workshop attendees, and the quality and thoroughness of the abstract and/or course outline submitted.
-Some proposals may be dismissed if the content is not relevant to the workshop or the proposal is insufficient.
-However, the selection will largely be based on the ranking of proposals by vote of the full workshop organizing committee early in 2019.
+A Workshop Steering Committee sub-team may pre-approve a small number of courses based on the degree of current importance of its topic, its relevance to workshop attendees, and the quality and thoroughness of the abstract and/or course outline submitted.
+Some proposals may be dismissed if not relevant to the workshop or the proposal is insufficient.
+However, the selection will largely be based on the ranking of proposals by vote of the full workshop Organizing Committee early in 2021.

 The text portion of your submitted proposal should include a paragraph or two explaining the topic/concept, including a description of why this session would be relevant and important.
 Has this topic been presented in conferences before?
 If yes, why should this material be presented again?
 Proposals that include novel and important information, especially if not previously presented at this workshop, will be given a higher priority for acceptance.
 Often, several proposals are submitted for popular topic areas (e.g., adaptive designs and oncology).
 Make your session proposal stand out by describing how it would be different from others in the same general topic.